Ernie Courtney: Career

 In a six-season career, Courtney posted a .245 batting average with five home runs and 200 RBI in 558 games played.
 He led the National League in games played in 1905.

+Courtney died of heart issues on February 29, 1920 in Buffalo, New York while living with his mother.
+He left a small estate for his widow, Cornelia Courtney upon his death.